 - 1. Advise the instructor via email that the assignment has not be submitted and confirm the date it will be submitted. - 2.
-Deliver the assignment directly to the instructor or to the Cashier's Office and ask that it be placed in the instructor's mailbox. - 3.
-If placed in the mailbox confirm with the instructor the receipt of the assignment.
+Deliver the assignment directly to the instructor or to the Cashier's Office where it will be placed in the instructor's mailbox. - 3.
+Confirm with the instructor the receipt of the assignment.
 The assignment will be considered submitted the day the instructor receives or picks up the assignment not the day it is placed in the mailbox.